 If you shoot a wide variety of portrait styles you need to ascertain which style the client is set on.
 Go through your portrait portfolio book with the client until there is no doubt in both your minds exactly the style of portrait that the client is after.
 Make a note of the reference image in case there is a dispute further down the line.

-2. What personality traits and views are you as a photographer aiming to capture?
+2. What personality traits and views are you aiming to capture?

-Browsing your portfolio with the client gives you the perfect occasion to try and understand more about your potential model as an individual.
+Browsing your portfolio with the client gives you the perfect occasion to try to understand more about your potential model as an individual.
 Look for personality traits and quirks as you discuss their portrait session.
-Try and get a bit of an insight into the individuals personality.
-If possible, attempt a bit of research – at least Google them – prior to the meeting to help you ask the right questions to initiate conversation.
+Try to get a bit of an insight into the individual’s personality.
+If possible, attempt a bit of research (at least Google them!) prior to the meeting to help you ask the right questions to initiate conversation.

-Technically use this as your opportunity to study the facial shape, find the larger eye, determine which side the hair is parted generally start to plan the most flattering lighting setup and what angle of view you are going to capture the portrait in.
+Technically, use this as your opportunity to study the facial shape, find the larger eye, determine which side the hair is parted on—generally start to plan the most flattering lighting setup and what angle of view you are going to use.

-Being as diplomatic as possible, you need to direct the client as far as what to wear during the session.
-The end result – the portrait – is you responsibility, entirely yours.
+Being as diplomatic as possible, direct the client as far as what to wear during the session.
+The end result—the portrait—is your responsibility, entirely yours.
 To get the best possible results take control of the client’s wardrobe.

-Family Portraits: Choose a mood color for the shoot: either cool or warm for the entire group.
+Family Portraits: Choose a mood color for the shoot—either cool or warm for the entire group.
 Then dress everyone in those colors.
-Try and avoid any patterns – they just cause a sense of confusion in the image – and the added problem of Moiré for the photographer using medium format digital.
+Try to avoid any patterns; they just cause a sense of confusion in the image and the added problem of moiré.
 Never mix warm and cool colors or light and dark tones.

-Long Sleeves: Unless you are shooting a “beefcake” or “glamour” style image, always insist on long sleeves for men and women.
-At best the bare arm draws attention away from the subject.
-Women, unless very fit and thin should cover their arms for formal portraiture.
+Long Sleeves: Unless you’re shooting a “beefcake” or “glamour” style image, encourage long sleeves for men and women.
+At best, the bare arm tends to draw attention away from the subject.

 Necklines: My feeling on necklines is the higher the neckline and less exposed the skin, the better for the average client.
-My favorite is a high Vee Neck for a model with a broader face and a high neckline Tee or Turtle for a model with a thin face.
+My favorite is a high V-neck for a model with a broader face and a high neckline.
+T or turtleneck for a model with a thin face.

 Bright Colors: Generally bright colors are a distraction.
-On serious notepaper, portraiture is about the countenance of the model.
+Portraiture is about the countenance of the model.
 It’s not about the clothes.
 Whatever clothing is visible, I want to “fall off” into the background and not scream at me.
-Gaudy patterns, prints and bright colors make it difficult to achieve this effect.
+Gaudy patterns, prints, and bright colors make it difficult to achieve this effect.

 Simon Stewart is a full time fashion photographer from South Africa with over 35 years of photographic experience. http://www.simonstewart.co.za contains articles of interest to both photographers and fashion models.